holmser/terraform-examples/codepipeline/README.md

 Similar to Jenkins.
 Has a Jenkins plugin to create build slaves on demand.

 ### CodeDeploy
 Self explanitory.
-Used to build the code.
+Used to deploy the code.